tilk/run_rocksmith_linux/README.md

 * The Jack input interface had to be created for the USB cable each time, and the ALSA device number was different each time.
 * The Jack inputs had to be connected to Rocksmith manually each time.
 * The `RS_ASIO.ini` file had to be changed if I wanted to play in multiplayer mode with multiple interfaces.
+* Automatic Proton updates discarded the WineASIO library, making the game unable to start.

 This script was created to fix those problems.